I had a 30-day late payment in April 2013 and one 90 days late in September of 2013. When would the seven-year rule start? April or September?

-If you had a single late payment in April of 2011, that late payment will fall off by April of 2018.
-If the account was brought current between April and September of 2011 and then the second series of late payments occurred, those late payments would be removed seven years from the first missed payment in that series.
+In your case, if you had a single late payment in April of 2013, that late payment will fall off by April of 2020.
+If the account was brought current between April and September of 2013 and then the second series of late payments occurred, those late payments would be removed seven years from the first missed payment in that series.

 How to Calculate When Late Payments Will Be Deleted